 1869 – Birth in Dublin of Margaret Tennant, née Abraham; trade unionist and campaigner for improved working conditions.

-1900 – Spencer Tracy, the son of an Irish father, is born in Milwaukee, Wisconsin.
+1900 – Birth of Spencer Tracy, the son of an Irish father, in Milwaukee, Wisconsin.

-1916 – Patrick Pearse denies rumors of a possible rising to Irish Volunteer Chief of Staff Eoin MacNeill.
+1916 – Pádraig Pearse denies rumours of a possible rising to Volunteer Chief of Staff, Eoin MacNeill.

 1920 – IRA prisoners starts a hunger strike in Mountjoy Jail demanding prisoner of war status.